Chapter 9 BWV 28 Gottlob! nun geht das Jahr zu Ende

 In the third block, bass leads soprano in another imitative entry but with the voices following each other in much quicker succession, perhaps indicative of a greater sense of urgency.
 The musical motive is a rising one, suggestive of prayers and hopes for Divine goodness as they are offered up to Heaven.

-Compared with so many of Bach′s extended duets, this one is remarkably succinct and concentrated.
+Compared with some other of Bach′s extended duets, this one is remarkably succinct and concentrated.
 Much praise of the Lord has already been given and the self-seeking aspects should not, ideally, be given too much emphasis.
 The comparative dimensions of the movements of the cantata are, therefore, in just proportion to the weight given to the tributes and aspirations expressed in the text.

 The closing chorale returns us to Am the key of the opening aria.
 But in neither case does the minor convey any sense of tragedy or misfortune.
 These movements may cast a brief shadow of nostalgia for the passing of the old year, but they are essentially muscular and positive.
 The text of this final verse is a neat summary of all that has gone before, beginning with the praise of the Father whose compassion has been clearly demonstrated through the Son He gave to us.
 But the basic human needs are not to be forgotten.
 The verse ends with the repeated petition to nourish us with kindness whilst freeing us from affliction.
 It is an admonition which will be repeated in two days time when the same chorale concludes C 16.

 The good eighteenth century Lutheran knew his obligations to his Lord.
 But this did not deflect him from looking out for his own requirements.
 As a consequence, we find that there is an engaging pragmatism about this cantata!